Charities and Corporation Tax

-- The Regulator (CC), Donors, information companies, banks, credit agencies, other charities and the public who may require charity financial data in an efficient way from Companies House and the Charity Commission.
+- The Regulator (CC), Donors, information companies, banks, credit agencies, other charities, and the public may require financial data efficiently from Companies House and the Charity Commission.

 There are no special exceptions to the use of this tagging system.
 This system has been updated through the years by HMRC such that it can also accept Company Tax Returns that have been tagged with this taxonomy.

-If you run a charity that has an income of over £6.5 million, then you must include the charity taxonomy in your accounts.
+If you run a charity with an income of over £6.5 million, you must include the charity taxonomy in your accounts.
 Some instances when this is applicable:

 - For accounts starting for a period on or after 1 January 2016